oven-sh/bun/README.md

 > [1] 28447 killed bun create next ./test

 It most likely means you're running bun's x64 version on Apple Silicon.
-This happens if `node` (or, rather, `npm`) is running via Rosetta.
+This happens if bun is running via Rosetta.
 Rosetta is unable to emulate AVX2 instructions, which Bun indirectly uses.

-The fix is to ensure you installed a version of Node built for Apple Silicon and then reinstall `bun-cli`.
-You can also try to directly install `npm install -g bun-cli-darwin-aarch64`.
+The fix is to ensure you installed a version of Bun built for Apple Silicon.

 # Reference